 Of all the SEO myths that exist today “keyword stuffing” is the most prevalent.
 Keyword stuffing is a term used to describe the practice of packing a page with specific words in an attempt to trick Google’s algorithm into giving the page a higher ranking.

 When this practice is abused, the website’s pages and blog posts don’t make sense to the people reading them.
 Words are often out of context or awkward search terms are crammed into sentences that are grammatically incorrect.
 This results in a high bounce rate.
-The bounce rate is the number of people who click on your link and then immediately hit the “back” button, indicating what they found was not what they expected based on the search results.
+The bounce rate is the number of people who click on your link and then immediately hit the “back” button, indicating what they found on the web was not what they expected based on the search results.
 The bounce rate is one of the several factors that Google has been using since 2004 to determine if a site is guilty of keyword stuffing.

 Instead, write consistently and write naturally.
 Produce quality content that your customers would find helpful.
 When choosing blog post topics, start by answering questions your customers might have.
-You can expand your topic selection by creating a customer persona and searching for volume and competitiveness of long tail keywords.
+You can expand your topic selection by creating a customer persona and searching for volume and competitiveness of long-tail keywords.

 - Write consistently and naturally.